CAMMA-public/TFUScapes/README.md

 ## Download the TFUScapes dataset and install the dependencies
 The **TFUScapes** dataset is hosted on the [Hugging Face](https://huggingface.co/datasets/vinkle-srivastav/TFUScapes).
-You can the dataset and install the dependencies using the commands given below.
+You can download the dataset and install the dependencies using the commands given below.

 ```bash
 $ TFUScapes=/path/to/tfuscapes/repository